openshift/installer/upi/metal/README.md

 Setup `default` AWS cli profile on the host that will run the example terraform scripts using this [guide][aws-cli-configure-creds]

-### Packet
+### Equinix

-Setup a Project in Packet.net that will be used to deploy servers, for example using this [guide][packet-deploy-server]
+Setup a Project in Equinix.com that will be used to deploy servers, for example using this [guide][equinix-deploy-server]

-Setup API keys for your Project in Packet.net using this [guide][packet-api-keys]
+Setup API keys for your Project in Equinix.com using this [guide][equinix-api-keys]

-Store the API keys in `PACKET_AUTH_TOKEN` so that `terraform-provide-packet` can use it to deploy servers in the project.
-For more info see [this][terraform-provider-packet-auth]
+Store the API keys in `PACKET_AUTH_TOKEN` so that `terraform-provide-metal` can use it to deploy servers in the project.
+For more info see [this][terraform-provider-metal-auth]

 #### Terraform